njucckevin/njucckevin.github.io/_pages/about.md

 # ⚽️ Personal Interests

-I am an amateur football player, primarily playing as an attacking midfielder.As a player, I’ve been fortunate to receive the following honors:
+I am an amateur football player, primarily playing as an attacking midfielder.
+As a player, I’ve been fortunate to receive the following honors:
 - Member of the Nanjing University official football team
 - 🏆 Champion of the 2022–2023 Nanjing University Caigen Cup, awarded Final MVP
 - 🏆 Champion of the 2018–2019 Nanjing University FA Cup